 - What level of adjustment to the values of MP salaries and allowances should the Tribunal consider?

 - Should the Tribunal consider different adjustment levels for different elements of the MP salaries and allowances system?
 For example, should the Tribunal adjust the MP salaries with greater weight given to movements in the Wage Price Index, and adjust allowances with greater weight given to movements in the Consumer Price Index?

 - Are there any other matters the Tribunal should consider when making the Determination, in addition to those listed in the VIRTIPS Act?

 Submissions must be made by 5pm on Thursday 29 April 2021.

 Publication of submissions

-The tribunal may receive a request under the .
-Any such requests will be determined in accordance with that Act which has provisions designed to protect personal information and information given in confidence.
-Further information can be found at the
+The Tribunal may receive a request under the .
+Any such requests will be determined in accordance with that Act which contains provisions designed to protect personal information and information given in confidence.
+Further information can be found at the website.